wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags:project management, web based document manager,website based document organization, share online documents securely, customer file manager, client files, Requires at least: 2.0.2
+Tags: Project Management, web based document manager,online website document organization, share online documents securely, customer file manager, client files, Requires at least: 2.0.2
 Tested up to: 3.5.1
 Stable tag: 1.5.9

-SP CLIENT DOCUMENT MANAGER ALLOWS FOR SIMPLIFIED CUSTOMIZATION.
-Customize, import, organize, and share one or multiple documents all with one-click.
+SP Client Document Manager allows you to manage your documents and files online.
+This multi-functional document and file manager gives your company the power to have your clients, employees, sub-contractors, vendors and your company – upload, group, distribute and organize all company documents and files.

 == Description ==